sassoftware/sasoptpy/doc/guide/workflow.rst

 If the data is on the client-side (Python), then a concrete model is generated on the client-side and uploaded using one of the available CAS actions.

-Using client-side models brings several advantages, such as accessing variables, expressions, and constraints directly.
-You may do more intensive operations like filter data, sort values, changing variable values, and print expressions more easily.
+Using a client-side model brings several advantages, such as accessing variables, expressions, and constraints directly.
+You can do more intensive operations like filter data, sort values, change variable values, and print expressions more easily.

 There are two main disadvantages of working with client-side models.
-First, if your model is relatively big size, then the generated MPS DataFrame or OPTMODEL codes may allocate a large memory on your machine.
+First, if your model is relatively large, the generated MPS DataFrame or OPTMODEL code may allocate a large memory on your machine.
-Second, the information that needs to be passed from client to server might be bigger than using a server-side model.
+Second, the information that needs to be passed from client to server might be larger than using a server-side model.

 See the following representation of the client-side model workflow for CAS (Viya) servers: